 We all like to protect the data in the easiest way we can.
-No wonder, there are plenty of data which we store online, as we want to access the information on the go.
+No wonder, there is plenty of data that we store online, as we want to access the information on the go.

 And that is completely fine, as it is online and the account is password protected so no one else would be able to access it.